microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 `_total` - for reporting the number of Resources that match the given search parameters.
 For example, `_total=estimate`, `_total=accurate`.

-`_sort` - for setting the hierarchy of search parameters for ordering search results.
+`_sort` - for setting the hierarchy of search parameters in sorting the results.
 For example, `_sort=status,date,category`.

 1. Using the FHIR Search collection in Postman, perform a query for Patients using the following search result parameters: ```_summary=true```, `_summary=count`, ```_total=accurate```.

 ## Step 4 - Use the Chained & Reverse Chained Search Result Parameters
 1. Using the FHIR Search collection in Postman, search for Patients using ```_has```.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.